xinzhan/core-services.en/help/interface/offer-management/offers.md

   </tr>
   <tr>
    <td colname="col1"> <p>End date </p> </td>
    <td colname="col2"> <p>The date on which the offer ends.
 If an end date of 1/20/17 is selected, the offer is no longer shown after 11:59PM on 1/20/17.
-When an offer passes its end date, it is automatically archived. </p> <p>Offer Management operates on the UTC time standard.
-See the row above for more information. </p> </td>
+When an offer passes its end date, it is automatically archived. </p><p>Offer Management operates on the UTC time standard.
+See the row above for more information. </p></td>
   </tr>
   <tr>
    <td colname="col1"> <p>Eligibility rules </p> </td>
    <td colname="col2"> <p>You can create offer eligibility rules based on data available in the <span class="keyword"> Campaign</span> database.
 Eligibility rules determine to whom and when an offer can be shown. </p> <p>For example, you can specify that you only want a 'Women's Winter Clothing Offer' to be shown when (Gender = 'Female') and (Region = 'Northeast').
-The attributes used to build these rules come from the Campaign Standard profile. </p> <p> <p>Note:  When you first access Offer Management, there are no attributes available in the rule builder.
+The attributes used to build these rules come from the Campaign Standard profile. </p> <p>Note:  When you first access Offer Management, there are no attributes available in the rule builder.
 You must share attributes from the Campaign UI.
-Once shared, those attributes are available. </p> </p> </td>
+Once shared, those attributes are available. </p></td>
   </tr>
   <tr>
    <td colname="col1"> <p>Max cap </p> </td>
-   <td colname="col2"> <p>The maximum times that an offer can be proposed. </p> <p> <p>Note:  The number of times an offer is proposed is calculated at email preparation time.
-For example, if you prepare an email with a number of offers, those numbers count towards your max cap regardless of whether or not the email is sent. </p> </p> </td>
+   <td colname="col2"> <p>The maximum times that an offer can be proposed. </p> <p>Note:  The number of times an offer is proposed is calculated at email preparation time.
+For example, if you prepare an email with a number of offers, those numbers count towards your max cap regardless of whether or not the email is sent. </p></td>
   </tr>
   <tr>
    <td colname="col1"> <p>Max cap per user </p> </td>
-   <td colname="col2"> <p>The maximum times that an offer can be proposed to a given user. </p> <p> <p>Note:  The number of times an offer is proposed to a given user is calculated at email preparation time.
-For example, if you prepare an email with a number of offers, those numbers count towards your max cap per user regardless of whether or not the email is sent. </p> </p> </td>
+   <td colname="col2"> <p>The maximum times that an offer can be proposed to a given user. </p> <p>Note:  The number of times an offer is proposed to a given user is calculated at email preparation time.
+For example, if you prepare an email with a number of offers, those numbers count towards your max cap per user regardless of whether or not the email is sent.</p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Labels </p> </td>